 Student accommodation - Dornoch

-The residence application process is managed by and the student leases will be with Cityheart Living (Scotland) Ltd. Applications for 2017/18 are now being taken.
+The residence application process is managed by and the student leases will be with Cityheart Living (Scotland) Ltd. Applications are now being taken.

 At the end of the accommodation list, there are sample questions you may want to clarify when looking into accommodation and before you commit to your room.